jzheng2017/software-product-lines-assignments/README.md

 For instance if the "rot13" value was provided then the factory can construct this rot13 encryption implementation and use that for encrypting/decrypting the messages.

 The features can be selected by the user using commandline parameters in the same way as for task 4.

+**NOTE**

+To enable encryption you have to provide "rot13" or "reverse" (the encryption methods) as the first argument in the list of arguments.
+To enable chat color you provide "usernamecolors" as the second argument.
+To disable either feature you can